Minimal Access Laparoscopic Surgery

 Alfredo Carbonell, D.O., FACS, FACOS

 “When we look at a problem, the first thing we think about is how it can be done through small incisions while preserving the tenets of open surgery,” said Dr. Cobb.
-This commitment to high-level care using minimally invasive laparoscopic surgery techniques draws patients to GHS from Greenville, Asheville, Columbia, and areas throughout the Southeast.
+This commitment to high-level care using minimally invasive laparoscopic surgery techniques draws patients to Prisma Health from Greenville, Asheville, Columbia, and areas throughout the Southeast.

 Most general surgeons gain adequate training during their residency to perform basic laparoscopic surgery procedures, such as removal of the gallbladder or appendix.
 To sufficiently gain skills in the techniques of more advanced procedures, surgeons should be additionally trained in these techniques.
 This training is usually attained either through self instruction over time or, more effectively, with a dedicated training program after general surgery residency that focuses on the techniques of advanced laparoscopic procedures to include hernia repair, surgery for reflux disease, and removal of solid organs (spleen, adrenal, and kidney).